-It is essential that all Southeast Asian countries that conduct nuclear activities and hold radioactive sources for non-power applications ratify the CPPNM amendment in order to strengthen their nuclear security and nonproliferation norms.
+It is essential that all Southeast Asian countries that conduct nuclear activities and hold radioactive sources for non-power applications ratify the CPPNM amendment in order to strengthen their nuclear security and non-proliferation norms.
 The Convention on Nuclear Safety and the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management are all important treaties that need to be included in domestic legislation, especially if there are plans to build a nuclear power plant.
 However, only a few countries in Southeast Asia have ratified these conventions.
 Regional cooperation through ASEANTOM does not oblige those countries to ratify the treaties, due to ASEAN's principle of non-interference in the domestic affairs of member-states, particularly concerning their legislative processes.
 ASEANTOM members can only encourage fellow members to accede to these treaties through their joint statements, workshops, meetings, and partnership with the IAEA.
-One critical step beyond ratification is to ensure that these conventions are translated
+One critical step beyond ratification is to ensure that these conventions are translated into domestic

-Safeguards Additional Protocol I (( PPN/M) Nuclear Terrorism Convention Comprehensive Nuclear-Test- Ban Treaty Convention on Nuclear Safety Joint Convention on Spent Fuel and Convention on Early Notification Sources
+Safeguards Additional Protocol on Ph Protec Nuclear I (CPP ention ysical tion of Materials 'NM) Nuclear Terrorism Convention Comprehensive Nuclear-Test- Ban Treaty Convention on Nuclear Safety Joint Convention on Spent Fuel and Convention on Early Notification of a Nuclear Code of Conduct on the Safety and Security of Radioactive Sources

-2016 CPPNM Amend- ment 1980 CPPNM only (ICSANT) (CTBT) (CNS) Radiological Waste of a Nuclear Accident (Political Commitments/ non-legally binding)
+Protocol 2016 CPPNM Amend- ment 1980 CPPNM only (ICSANT) (CTBT) (CNS) Radiological Waste Accident (Political Commitments/ non-legally binding)

 Brunei ✓

 Cambodia ✓ ✓ signed ✓ ✓ ✓

 Indonesia ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

 Laos signed ✓ ✓ ✓

 Malaysia signed signed ✓ ✓ ✓

 Myanmar signed ✓ ✓ ✓ ✓ ✓ ✓

 Philippines ✓ ✓ ✓ signed ✓ Signed signed ✓ ✓

 Singapore ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

 Thailand ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

 Vietnam ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

 Table 2.
-Participation of ASEAN Member-States in Key Nuclear Agreements into domestic legislation and efforts are made to enhance cooperation and designate a national point of contact.
+Participation of ASEAN Member-States in Key Nuclear Agreements legislation and efforts are made to enhance cooperation and designate a national point of contact.
 Clearly, this is where ASEANTOM's clout is no longer relevant.